StartBootstrap/startbootstrap-clean-blog-jekyll/_drafts/2019-07-29-neural-music-style-translation.md

 We used a model based on RNN **sequence-to-sequence** ('seq2seq') models with **attention**.[^5] This is a very popular neural network architecture which was, until recently, the state of the art in machine translation.
-There are number of elements which may be a bit difficult to grasp, so I do not aim to explain the architecture in detail.
+There are many elements which may be a bit difficult to grasp, so I do not aim to explain the architecture in detail.
 Instead, I recommend [this blog post](https://guillaumegenthial.github.io/sequence-to-sequence.html) as a pretty comprehensive introduction.

 In short, the classical seq2seq model consists of an RNN encoder and an RNN decoder.
 The encoder computes an intermediate representation of the input sequence and the decoder then generates the output sequence based on this representation.